stuartellis/tf-tasks/README.md

 #### Ensuring Unique Identifiers for Instances

-If you include the local `handle` in all resource names then you will not experience names conflicts between instances.
-This relies on behaviour that is built into the tooling and the provided code for modules.
+The code that is provided for new modules has a feature to avoid name conflicts between instances.
+If you use the local called `handle` in resource names each instance of a resource will have a separate name.
+This relies on behaviour that is built into the tooling and the provided code.

 The tooling allows every copy of a set of infrastructure to have a separate identifier, which is called the _edition_.
 The edition is always set to the value _default_, unless you [run a test](#testing) or decide to [use an extra instance](#using-extra-instances).
 The provided TF code for modules combines `tft_edition` and the other required variables to create a unique SHA256 hash for the instance.
 A short version of this hash is registered in the locals as `handle`, so that we can create unique names for resources.
 The full version of this hash is also registered as a local called `meta_instance_sha256_hash`, and attached to resources as an AWS tag.